lmoreau21/JacksOfAllTrades/README.md

 * Lilly Moreau: AWS Setup/Architecture Diagram/Integration
 * Alec Hodges: Account Database and Integration
 * Michael Carroll: List of activities in a database with resources
+* Brennan Butler: More activities in list from database